atk4/data/README.md

 ### 3. DataSet traversal

 Traversing relations is not a new concept.
-Many ORM systems implmented with record-to-record-array.
-This approach is not very suitable for large data volumes and lazy-loading cerates more problems than it solves.
+Many ORM systems implement traversal with record-to-record-array approach and lazy-loading.
+In practice, that creates some serious scalability problems.

 Agile data introduces Set-to-Set traversal allowing you to traverse not just a single record but multiple records at the same time: